liuyangly25/Behavior_Cloning/writeup_report.md

 ![Recover Step 2][image4]
 ![Recover Step 3][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would creat more training data and solving the "too much left turn" issue for track 1.
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+![Normal Image][image6]
+![Flipped Image][image7]

+Bridges seems different from the normal track.
+So I capture additional bridge images for training.
+For example, here is an image from bridge image set.

+![Bridge Image][image8]

+And also for a section of the track without yellow line.
+See an image below.

+![Dirt Image][image9]

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...